Skip To Main Content

 The H.E.R.O.
 Club is dedicated to ensuring that everyone has opportunities to have a friend.
 This club's mission is to promote a caring community and friendships between non-disabled and disabled students.

-Sponsor: Lynn Heyen
+Sponsor: Ms. Lynn Heyen

 Student Council